joelpurra/recap/talks/crypto-wars-2.md

     - Juniper's ScreenOS used DUAL_EC_DRBG.
     - Not the same `Q` backdoor.
     - Could get Dual EC output to passively break VPN.
-    - Snippet of code allowed a hardcoded passwords to break in in SSH and Telnet.
+    - Snippet of code allowed a hard-coded passwords to break in in SSH and Telnet.
     - Looks like someone pwned the NSA backdoor.
   - Malware.
     - Own the end-point, everything is broken.